Chapter 2 Introduction to Git

 15:00

-You’re now going to practice collaborating with someone else on Github!
+You’re now going to practice collaborating with someone else on GitHub!
 This will include pulling down someone else’s changes, making a change to their work, and sharing it with them:

 Pull down to get the latest changes made to the remote repository.